-- Place roles on domain controllers that are can be accessed by the computers that need access to a given role, especially on networks that are not fully routed.
+Place roles on domain controllers that can be accessed by the computers, which need access to a given role, especially on networks that aren't fully routed.
 For example, to obtain a current or standby RID pool, or perform pass-through authentication, all DCs need network access to the RID and PDC role holders in their respective domains.

-- If a role has to be moved to a different domain controller, and the current role holder is online and available, you should transfer (not seize) the role to the new domain controller.
-FSMO roles should only be seized if the current role holder is not available.
+FSMO roles should only be seized if the current role holder isn't available.
 For more information, see Managing Operations Master Roles.

-- FSMO roles that are assigned to domain controllers that are offline or in an error state only have to be transferred or seized if role-dependent operations are being performed.
+FSMO roles assigned to domain controllers that are offline or in an error state only have to be transferred or seized if role-dependent operations are being done.
 If the role holder can be made operational before the role is needed, you may delay seizing the role.
 If role availability is critical, transfer or seize the role as required.
-The PDC role in each domain should online at all times.
+The PDC role in each domain should always be online.

 General recommendations for FSMO placement